hirengondhiya/HirenGondhiya_T1A1/README.md

 - web browsers (requests, rendering and developer tools)

   A web browser is a software program that allows a user to locate, access, and display web pages.
-Browsers are used primarily for displaying and accessing websites on the internet, as well as other content created using languages such as Hypertext Markup Language (HTML) and Extensible Markup Language (XML).
+Browsers are used primarily for displaying and accessing websites on the internet.

-  A variety of web browsers are available with different features, and are designed to run on different operating systems.
-Common browsers include Internet Explorer from Microsoft, Firefox from Mozilla, Google Chrome, Safari from Apple, and Opera.
-All major browsers have mobile versions that are lightweight versions for accessing the web on mobile devices.

-  Web browsers date back to the late 1980s when an English scientist, Tim Berners-Lee, first developed the ideas that led to the World Wide Web (WWW).
-This consisted of a series of pages created using the HTML language and joined or linked together with pointers called hyperlinks.

-  Mosaic was one of the first browser built by Marc Andreesen in 1993.
+  The web browser displays a website by sending request the web server that is hosting the website in response the web server sends the page requested in by the browser.
+The page is sent in form of HTML markup which is then interpreted and rendered by the browser.

+  Most of the modern browser comes with capability to debug the rendering of web page this is in form of developer tools.
+The developer tools can be used by developers to debug the issues with HTML, CSS or javascript associated with the page.

 # Q4
 **Identify THREE data structures used in the Ruby programming language and explain the reasons for using each.
 50 - 100 words on each data structure**
 ---